Sharing Guidelines

 • Menopause related conditions

-• Pregnancy/Maternity support (excluding IVF)
+• Pregnancy and Maternity support (excluding IVF)

 Category C: Injection Therapies ($5,000 cap per household membership per year)

-• Platelet Rich Plasma/Stem Cells
+• Platelet Rich Plasma or Stem Cells therapy

 • Prolotherapy

-• Steroid and corticosteroid
+• Steroid and Corticosteroid injections

 6. Motor Vehicle Related